-- Men – Dress pants or jeans, long or short sleeve dress shirts (with or without collar).
+- Men – Dress in pants or jeans, long or short sleeve dress shirts (with or without collar).
 Dress shoes, closed-toe dress sandals, deck shoes.

 - Ladies – Dress pants or capris, skirts, elegant tops, and dresses.
 Dress shoes or dress sandals.
-No shorts, t-shirts, men’s sleeveless shirts, sneakers, flip flops or slippers, hats or caps.
+No shorts, t-shirts, men’s sleeveless shirts, sneakers, flip flops or slippers, hats, or caps.

 Restaurants at Sandals Curacao

-If you are a foodie you’ll want to visit Sandals Curacao because 8 of the restaurants are exclusive to Sandals Royal Curacao!
+If you are a foodie, you’ll want to visit Sandals Curacao because 8 of the restaurants are exclusive to Sandals Royal Curacao!
 We will elaborate more on each restaurant after we visit the resort and have a chance to eat at them ourselves and find out what is the best restaurant at Sandals Curacao.

 1. Butch’s Island Chop House

-This is a new restaurant to the brand, it will serve flavors from Central and South America.
-We can’t wait to try this out as we love food from both regions.
+This is a new restaurant to the brand.
+It will serve flavors from Central and South America.
+We can’t wait to try this out, as we love food from both regions.

 3. Strand Seafood House

-This will be the go-to seafood restaurant, they will serve fresh fish and seafood right on the beach.
+This will be the go-to seafood restaurant.
+They will serve fresh fish and seafood right on the beach.

 This one has us guessing what the menu will be like.
 Vincent will serve European fusion food with a great presentation.

-This Italian restaurant will be a sure hit serving up traditional Southern Italian dishes.
+This Italian restaurant will be a sure hit, serving up traditional Southern Italian dishes.

-If you love dining outdoors head to Aolos for Mediterranean food while you enjoy the gorgeous Curacao weather.
+If you love dining outdoors, head to Aolos for Mediterranean food while you enjoy the gorgeous Curacao weather.

 We can’t wait to check out Kanaal, it sounds like we will be there several times a day.
 They will serve as a cafe during the day and a wine and cheese bar at night.
 Sign us up!